Leading by Design

 Not only does this test equipment strain and measure every aspect of the battery’s performance, but it can also simulate some of the harshest environments in which the batteries will operate.
 By using computer-controlled humidity and temperature chambers the engineering team can expose the batteries to simulated extreme climate conditions, ranging from the intense heat of a desert day, the severe chill of a polar night, to the thick humidity found in the rainforest.
 Our batteries will operate in all foreseeable circumstances and the team has the unique capability to test and verify this, which is not commonly found in the battery manufacturing market.

 While historically known as the pioneer of the Gold-Mount battery mounting system, we joined the V-Mount battery market in 2013.
-Since then, we have released all future battery models, except for the 26V line, in both Gold-mount and V-Mount configurations.
+Since then, we have released all 14.4V battery models in both Gold-mount and V-Mount configurations.
 This allows us to provide advanced power solutions for the widest range of equipment, regardless of the operator’s chosen battery mount.

 At the same time as the introduction of the V-Mount battery lineup, we expanded the level of compatibility with other brands operating in the same sector.
 Many customers have existing fleets of chargers and may need a battery that can work with their current chargers.
 Our batteries fit this brief as the entire battery lineup works on all major brand chargers.
 As a safeguard, the intelligence within the batteries allows them to protect themselves if mishandled by an inappropriate charging situation.